 One approach is to embrace new technologies that provide actionable data on vulnerable seniors.
 High-risk residents, by definition, are the most likely to need intervention, but seniors’ health can change dramatically and rapidly.

 Operators need to identify these high-risk residents by constantly monitoring the status of all community members.

-Operators will need to develop methods of understanding who is at high risk of loneliness and attend to them accordingly with additional support.
+Operators will need to develop methods of understanding who is at high risk of senior loneliness during COVID-19 and attend to them accordingly with additional support.

-Vayyar Home is one solution that can identify seniors who are suffering the effects of isolation.
+Vayyar Care is one solution to senior isolation during COVID-19.
+Vayyar’s technology can identify seniors who are suffering the effects of isolation.
 Mounted inconspicuously on a wall or ceiling, it passively observes residents without the need for cameras, maintaining privacy at all times.

 The radio frequency-powered sensor provides instant fall detection, alerting caregivers when residents fall and cannot get up, as well as rich data about behavioral patterns, such as when residents get into and out of bed, how frequently they leave their rooms, and how often they have had visitors, enabling caregivers to identify signs of depression caused by loneliness in order to make positive interventions.

 By providing rich data about resident behavior, nurse call system providers and platform integrators can enable senior living community staff to better serve those seniors who are most in need.

 Social isolation for the elderly is a real threat that takes a toll mentally, physically and emotionally on one of the most vulnerable sectors of society.